austin0150/SimpleMirror/README.md

 ## OpenWeatherMap API
-To use the weather functionality, you will need to generate your own free API key. \n You can find the API here : https://openweathermap.org/ \n Once you create a free account, you can generate your own API key to place in SimpleMiror/js/weather.js line 2.
+To use the weather functionality, you will need to generate your own free API key. \n You can find the API here : https://openweathermap.org/ /n Once you create a free account, you can generate your own API key to place in SimpleMiror/js/weather.js line 2.